Browse FAQs below or search Collagen College™ for something specific!

 Collagen is the most abundant protein found in the body, about 25-35% of whole body protein content.
 It is a main component of our connective tissue, many of our organs (including the heart, lungs and digestive system), our blood vessels, our bones and our joints.
-More ⇾ What is Collagen?

 Collagen Peptides (also called Hydrolyzed Collagen), are short chains of amino acids derived from collagen.
 Collagen peptides are the more broken down form of collagen.
 This means that the protein is fully broken down, therefore making it more bio-available and ready to be easily absorbed.

 Our multi-collagen in unflavored and an easily dissolved powder that can be mixed with a number of different foods.
 It dissolves best in warm beverages or hot water, collagen peptides in coffee is very popular.
 Once diluted with hot water, it can be combined with any beverage of choice, just don’t mix with Coke.
 That kind of defeats the whole purpose.
 It can be used as a flour replacement in baking or added to any cooking dish as well.
-More ideas: Best Ways to take Collagen Powder.
+More ideas: How to take Collagen Peptides Powder.

 Collagen is like brushing your teeth.
 Meaning, if you stop doing it you lose the health benefits.
 If you stop brushing your teeth, it is a matter of time that they will probably deteriorate from an overall health perspective.
 This is why we recommend consuming collagen from food or our supplement on a DAILY basis.

 Collagen is naturally found in organ meats and meat cooked on the bone, like a bone-in ribeye for example.
 Collagen can be made into a supplement through the processing of animal bone, joints, skin and even organs.
 These can come from any animal including cows, chickens, fish, pigs, dinosaurs, and even extracted from the membrane of egg shells.
-See: What are Collagen Peptides Made of (And How is it Made?)

 So, our bias answer is powder.
 Cause that’s what we’re all about with our multi collagen protein powders.

 This is a tricky answer.
 The simple answer is supplements have more collagen because they’re concentrated.
 However, food has more overall nutritional benefits because of all the other wonderful and important things (vitamins, minerals, bio-active compounds, etc.)

 In a flavored collagen supplement, you'll see the ingredient "natural flavors" listed.
 Natural Flavors means that the flavoring materials come from a constituent of the flavor itself.